caseyg/awesome/TOPICS.md

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - A Model Context Protocol (MCP) Gateway & Registry.
 Serves as a central management point for tools, resources, and prompts that can be accessed by MCP-compatible LLM applications.
 Converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (stdio, SSE, Streamable HTTP).

-*   [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - Low-code platform for building business applications.
-Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, Google sheets, OpenAI, etc and build apps using drag and drop application builder.
-Built using JavaScript/TypeScript. 🚀
+*   [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - ToolJet is the open-source foundation of ToolJet AI - the AI-native platform for building internal tools, dashboard, business applications, workflows and AI agents 🚀

 ## llm-agents